 Ability to subclass MATLAB built-in classes: Design Subclass Constructors

-The JIT/Accelerator supports objects defined only
+The JIT/Accelerator supports objects defined only by classes using

 The MATLAB Version 7.6 implementation of classes uses different syntax from previous releases.
 However, classes written in previous versions continue to work.
 Most of the code you use to implement the methods is likely to remain the same, except where you take advantage of new features.

 The following sections reimplement examples using the latest syntax.
 The original MATLAB Classes and Objects documentation implemented these same examples and provide a comparison of old and new syntax.